damaratix/sans-holiday-hack-2021/sources/prechallenge5.md

 Location: Talks lobby

-we found here Jewel Logging offering to help us with some tricks in using Ducky Scripts if we help him in recovering his password that he left as sticky note exposed on one service in the network (what ????? =:-0 ).
+We found here Jewel Logging offering to help us with some tricks in using Ducky Scripts if we help him in recovering the password he left as sticky note exposed on one service in the network (what ????? =:-0 ).
 <br/>
 Ok, we will help you Jewel.
 Challenge accepted.
 <br/>It all starts from here: